PolyhedralDev/TerraDocs/_sources/config/development/pack-from-scratch/index.rst.txt

     :doc:`Config Files </config/development/config-files>` page.
 To do so, we will need to include an addon in our pack manifest that has the functionality to parse config files.

-    In this guide we will be using YAML for our config files, as support for YAML is included by default via the ``language-yaml`` core addon.
+    In this guide we will be using YAML for our config files provided by the ``language-yaml`` addon.
+    YAML is the standard language used for writing Terra config files.
     We can include this via the pack manifest ``addons`` parameter like so:

     .. code-block:: yaml
         :caption: pack.yml